 Nepal:

 At a press conference in Kathmandu early in April, Nepal revealed the rhino and Everest inspired playing equipment they hope will carry them to the peak (or at least the Super Eight stage).
 Fans' initial response was ambivalent.
-In case you were unaware, the larger one-horned rhinoceros is critically endangered species that is only found in the northeast of India and Nepal.
+In case you were unaware, the larger one-horned rhinoceros is a critically endangered species that is only found in the northeast of India and Nepal.
 There were just 752 people living in the nation as per the most recent census.

 New Zealand: